 How much should you pay a professional you want to recruit?
 There’s no straightforward answer and the amount will depend on geography, industry, budget, seniority and the job market.
 The salary you set must be high enough to attract and retain top talent but not so high that it is wildly above what your competitors are paying.

-Many professionals are becoming savvy about researching how much they can earn by using online resources such as our Global Salary Survey and looking at similar job adverts.
+Many professionals are becoming savvy about researching how much they can earn by using online resources such as our digital salary survey tool and looking at similar job adverts.
 It is therefore crucial for you to benchmark salaries to ensure the offer you make is fair and attractive.
 By being competitive, you will have a much greater chance of securing your preferred candidate.

 One of the best ways to ensure your job offer is accepted is to understand the job seeker’s key motivations as well as their salary and career expectations.
 Having this information will not only help you make a decision about who the best person for the job is, it can also help you to create a compelling and tailored offer, making acceptance much more likely.

 Top 3 key benefits to promote in the job offer are:

 As the economy continues to grow, in-demand professionals increasingly shop around for more desirable opportunities, seeking higher salaries, an easier commute or better work-life balance.
 It is important for hiring managers to keep recruitment processes short and efficient in order to avoid losing their best candidates.

 Most professionals will prefer to receive two offers before making their final decision, and chances are one is a counter offer from an existing or competing employer.

 If a potential employee indicates they have another offer on the table, do not be afraid to ask what exactly the other employer was able to furnish that you weren’t.
 Take the feedback on board and tweak your future offers to be more competitive.
 Extend any benefits or initiatives offered to new employees to existing ones to help improve staff retention and engagement.

 Check our recruitment advice or contact our consultants today.